yungshenglu/OnlineJudgeUVa/UVA-10142/README.md

 ## Input

 The input begins with a single positive integer on a line by itself indicating the number of the cases following, each of them as described below.
 This line is followed by a blank line, and there is also a blank line between two consecutive inputs.
-The first line of input is an integer n ≤ 20 indicating the number of candidates.
-The next n lines consist of the names of the candidates in order.
+The first line of input is an integer $n \le 20$ indicating the number of candidates.
+The next $n$ lines consist of the names of the candidates in order.
 Names may be up to 80 characters in length and may contain any printable characters.
-Up to 1000 lines follow; each contains the contents of a ballot.
-That is, each contains the numbers from 1 to n in some order.
+Up to 1,000 lines follow; each contains the contents of a ballot.
+That is, each contains the numbers from 1 to $n$ in some order.
 The first number indicates the candidate of first choice; the second number indicates candidate of second choice, and so on.

 ---
 ## Output